trainerbill/paypal-rest-api/README.md

 ```

 ## Usage
 There are 2 different methods to make API Calls.
 For full examples refer to the [examples folder](https://github.com/trainerbill/paypal-rest-api/tree/master/examples).
+View the [common.js file](https://github.com/trainerbill/paypal-rest-api/tree/master/examples/common.js) for a CommonJS example using require.

 ### Run an example
+It is **STRONGLY** recommended to use VSCode for the debugger and breakpoints.

+#### Command line
 ```
 // "examples/ANY_FILE_IN_EXAMPLES_FOLDER"
 npm run example -- examples/request
 ```

+#### VSCode
+Switch to the Debugger.
+Open the example file you want to run, select the "Launch Example File" configuration and select run.

 ### Execute Method
 The execute method can be executed for any api call that has a [helper method](https://github.com/trainerbill/paypal-rest-api/tree/master/examples/src/helpers.ts).